eummena/moodle-antivirus_mimeblocker/README.md

 ## Note
 To see wether  antivirus is successfully installed go to the Plugins page in Administration > Site Administration > Plugins > Plugins overview lists all installed plugins, together with the version number,release, availability (enabled or disabled) and settings link

+## Release logs

+### Version 2019082904
+- Validate input MIME types in setting page with Moodle core MIME types
+- Ignore course backup MIME in code as this MIME not added in Moodle core